Marketing Fundamentals

 Referrals and word of mouth

 The oldest form of marketing is still one of the most effective methods.
-It just takes results that turn your customers into brand ambassadors.
-Nothing wins a person’s trust like a firsthand account.
-Building, and strategically engaging, your customer base, can help you generate social media shares, shout outs, and word-of-mouth recommendations.
+It just takes results that turn your clients and their customers into brand ambassadors.
+Nothing wins someone’s trust like a great firsthand experience.
+Building and strategically engaging a customer base can help you generate social media shares, shout-outs, and word-of-mouth recommendations.

-When a client is particularly pleased, don’t be shy about asking for a testimonial.
-Chances are that if they’re happy with the work, they’ll be happy to oblige.
+When a client is particularly pleased, don’t be shy about asking for a testimonial during the offboarding process.
+Chances are, if they’re happy with the work, they’ll be happy to oblige.
 They may also know other prospective clients who can benefit from your services.

 Finding your balance